nullscreen/yt-core/README.md

 Note that [The YouTube Content ID API](https://developers.google.com/apps-script/advanced/youtube-content-id) is intended for use by YouTube content partners and is not accessible to all developers or to all YouTube users.

-No environment variables are required to run the tests in `spec/models`.
+No environment variables are required to run the other tests.

 How to release new versions